jasonpeacock/websites/jasonpeacock.markdown/content/projects/silent-ring-bell-for-service/index.md

 </video-js>
 </figure>

-## Lessons Learned, Feedback, and Improvements

-[I'd have liked to use a fancier button]{.newthought}, something like [this](https://www.adafruit.com/product/481), which would have fit in the center circle of the sign perfectly, but illuminated buttons require more power and I'd have to connect a power supply.
+I'd have liked to use a fancier button, something like [this](https://www.adafruit.com/product/481), which would have fit in the center circle of the sign perfectly, but illuminated buttons require more power and I'd have to connect a power supply.
 And it would be much deeper, requiring a standoff mount.
 In the end, simpler is better.

 <!-- Load JS last after page load for best UX -->
 <script src="https://vjs.zencdn.net/7.4.1/video.js"></script>